Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Two of the boys were holding her, one left hand and one right hand.
 They both had tattoos on their bodies and didn't look like nice guys.

-Later, the two guys got into a fight over this girl and got their knives and cut up.
+Later, the two guys got into a fight over this girl with their knives.

 I rushed to pull her and ran all the way back to the rental house.